HTS Summer School: Learning Without Limits

 The following outlines our guidelines and approval process for summer school courses:

-- Students are required to meet the prerequisite requirements and they are required to meet the mark requirement to be enrolled in a course.
+- Students are required to meet the prerequisite requirements and they are required to meet the mark requirement to be enrolled in a course.- Students are encouraged to meet with their Student Success counsellor to discuss the best pathway for them.

 Important: Students who register for a summer course MUST complete the add/drop form if the summer course registration affects the student’s original schedule submitted to the school via Xello.
 Forms must be submitted to the Student Success Centre otherwise, students may have difficulty acquiring a revised schedule that meets their needs in September.